By: Caroline Golon

 So why do cats meow?
-Check out ten possible translations for cat talk:
+Check out ten possible translations for cat talk and feline language:

 10) I’m hurt – If your cat suddenly begins to meow excessively, take him to be evaluated by a veterinarian immediately.
 Your cat’s meows may indicate that there is something medically wrong, especially if the behavior isn’t typical.
 “Numerous diseases can cause a cat to feel hunger, thirst, or pain, all of which can lead to excessive meowing,” advises Web MD.

-9) I’m just saying hi – Often a cat meows to his human when you come home, says the ASPCA website, or even to greet you when you see each other in the house or yard.
+9) I’m just saying hi – Often a cat meows to his human when you come home, says the ASPCA website, or even to greet you when you see each other in the house.

 6) Let me in – “If a door is closed, cats might meow to get you to open it for them,” says Harrell.
 “I have a foster cat who meows every time I close the bedroom door.
 She doesn’t want to come in – she just doesn’t like having it closed.”

 5) I’m in heat – A female cat in heat might yowl incessantly, says Moore.
 “Another good reason for spaying!” she adds.